Introduction for May

 There is something amazing in the way Betty Boop cartoons invent an entirely new set of natural law, where anything can become sentient.
 A knife, a slice of bread, a flower, a garter.
 Things that shouldn’t be possible make perfect sense, and the narrative works itself through these strange beings.
 Much of the animation we see today tries to follow at least some of our real-world laws, or if they depart in any way, they still try to make things feel human.
 For instance, Zootopia and Cars depict impossible characters in very familiar worlds.
 The cars and animals might be sentient, but they act just like humans and they live in human-like cities that operate much like ours.
 Classic Betty Boop cartoons don’t work that way, as buildings themselves are characters that can swallow things and turn evil.
 The forest is alive and vocal, the environment itself is a character who can suddenly come to life or change its mind.
 The characters also move in impossible ways, and drift around these sentient environments rather than following a strict narrative.
 So, that in mind, how is Betty Boop connected to these later animations?

 Animation shows us familiar things in ridiculous ways.
 It features impossible bodies, places, objects, and yet we project onto them, onto drawings.
 Film subjects change, but their live action bodies stay largely consistent.
 A person still looks like a person, whether you are filming them in the 1920’s or today.
 The resolution will be different, the way the person is filmed even, but their body will still be recognizable.
 I realize that special effects and makeup have developed to a staggering degree, but that is not what I am referring to here.
 What I mean is that when you take a camera and film a person, the form and angle are familiar.
 That is not the case for animation, as they operate with entirely different laws and abilities, a new mode of communication and control.
 Every element is manipulated in animation, every shot and colour carefully coordinated to a level which can never be fully replicated in live action.
 It’s rather astonishing how much you can do in animation if you have the skill and team behind you.
 But animation also creates different issues to content with, particularly with the way the audience will engage with something in-human.
-We look for the human in things, we are really the vainest species there is, always seeking ourselves in the world and in inanimate objects.
+We look for the human in things, we really are the vainest species out there, always seeking ourselves in the world and in inanimate objects.
 It’s unsurprising that many of the stories we continue to tell are human-centric and are entirely focused on what it means to be human and to exist.
 Those stories continue in animation, but their form is radically different.

 You have probably come across an article online where someone has visualized what animated characters would look like in the real world.
 They are horrifying, because animation presents us with something inhuman but still manages to depict it as ‘human-like’ or at least recognizable and sympathetic.
 And like all cinema, animation has gone through different trends, moving from hand drawn 2D to computer 3D, not to mention stop-motion animation.
 I don’t want to suggest that animation inherently privileges form over content, because that is not the case.
 Instead, I would say that animation uses form in an extremely conscious way, and it is perhaps more aware of what enters, and what doesn’t, than certain live action films.